ericfortis/mockaton/README.md

 ]
 ```

 Or, export default a function.
-In it, you can override the response status and the
+In it, you can override the
-default JSON content type.
-But don’t call `response.end()`, just return a string.
+response status and the default JSON content type.
+But don’t call
+`response.end()`, just return a `string`, `Buffer`, or `Uint8Array`.

-In a sense, you can think of this is an HTTP handler.
-So you can read or
+Think of this as an HTTP handler.
+You can read or write to a
-write to a database, or pull data from a backend.
+database, or pull data from a backend.
 The `request` is of type
 [IncomingMessage](https://nodejs.org/api/http.html#class-httpincomingmessage), and the
 `response` a [ServerResponse](https://nodejs.org/api/http.html#class-httpserverresponse).
 ```js